cbxlnx/LeapVelocity-Enterprise-trading-platform/README.md

-# Team Project
+# LeapVelocity Project

 > Placeholder - the real project definition goes here once it kicks off.

 ## Branching strategy

-We're going with trunk-based development.
-We're a team of 4 on a 10-week project, so we didn't want a heavy process slowing us down - short-lived branches merged often keep conflicts to a minimum and CI feedback comes quickly.
-Every PR gets reviewed and approved before merging to 'main'.
+We follow trunk-based development to keep the process lightweight and minimize merge conflicts.
+With short-lived branches merged frequently, we get faster CI feedback and maintain team velocity.
+All pull requests require peer review and approval before merging to `main`.
 ## Team

 - Oleksandra Tiankina